-The North and East players sit on the same side of the screen throughout.
-It is North's responsibility to place the board on, and to remove the board from, the bidding tray.
-The sequence is this: North places the board on the bidding tray after which the aperture is closed (and remains so during the whole of the auction period) so that the bidding tray can just pass under it after which the players remove the cards from the board.
+The North and East players sit on the same side of the screen.
+The sequence is this: North places the board on the bidding tray and the aperture is closed completely (thereafter it remains closed for the duration of the auction period).
+The players remove their cards from the board and the tray is passed under the closed aperture to the side of the screen with the Dealer.

-Calls are made with the cards from the bidding box.
-The player places the selected call in the bidding tray, which will be visible only on the player's side of the screen.
-A player's first call should touch the extreme left of his own segment of the bidding tray, with subsequent calls overlapping neatly and evenly to the right.
+Calls are made using the bidding box.
+Each player places a selected call on the bidding tray, which will be visible only on the player's side of the screen.
+A player's first call should touch the extreme left of the nearest segment of the bidding tray.
+All calls must be visible and neatly overlap in a straight line from left to right, at an equal distance from each previous call.
 Players should make every effort to perform these actions as quietly as possible.

 With screens in use a call is considered 'made' when placed on the tray and released.
-A player who removes one or more of his bidding cards from the tray in an apparent attempt to 'pass' is indeed deemed to have 'passed'.
+A player who removes one or more calls made from the tray in an apparent attempt to 'pass' is indeed deemed to have 'passed'.

-After two players on the same side of the screen have made their calls, North or South (as the case may be) slides the bidding tray under the centre of the screen so as to be visible only to the players on the other side.
-They then make their calls in like manner and the bidding tray is slid back again.
+After two players on the same side of the screen have made their calls, North or South (as the case may be) slides the entire bidding tray under the centre of the screen so that it is visible only to the players on the other side who then make their calls in like manner and the bidding tray is slid back again.
 This procedure is continued until the auction is completed.
 It is considered desirable that players should vary the tempo randomly when returning the tray under the screen.